ansilove/AnsiLove.framework/README.md

 # Reading SAUCE records

 The framework's class for dealing with SAUCE records is `ALSauceMachine`.
 But before we continue, here's your opportunity to introduce yourself to the [SAUCE specifications](http://www.acid.org/info/sauce/s_spec.htm).
 Plenty values retrieved from SAUCE records can be passed as objects to `ALAnsiGenerator`, so it makes sense indeed to check for a SAUCE record before you start rendering.
-Anyway, it's just a hint.
-Convenient yes, but by no means necessary.
-Enough theory, here is how to use the class.
-First we need to create an instance of `ALSauceMachine`:
+So, how to use the class?
+First, we need to create an instance of `ALSauceMachine`:

 	 ALSauceMachine *sauce = [ALSauceMachine new];